suncoast-devs/handbook/lessons/full-stack-build-an-app/28-adding-images-to-restaurants.md

 ## Creating a controller for uploading files

-As we will consider uploads as a resource we will create a `UploadsController` with a single `POST` endpoint for creating uploads.
+As we will consider uploads as a resource, we will create a `UploadsController` with a single `POST` endpoint for creating uploads.

 ```csharp